Go Back Up

 • October 2026: anti-harassment duties, fire-and-rehire ban, and expanded union access.

-• 2027 onwards: proposed right to unfair dismissal from day-one of employment, proposed right to guaranteed-hours for zero/low-hours workers, new rules on flexible-working refusals (employer must justify refusals); and further family-leave and bereavement leave reforms (e.g. neonatal, carers’ leave).
+• 2027 onwards: proposed right to unfair dismissal from day-one of employment (still subject to final parliamentary resolution on qualifying periods and probation rules), proposed right to guaranteed-hours for zero/low-hours workers (details under debate), new rules on flexible-working refusals (employer must justify refusals); and further family-leave and bereavement leave reforms (e.g. neonatal, carers’ leave).
 Many of the exact definitions, procedures and timescales are still under review, subject to consultation and will be confirmed via secondary legislation.

 What employers should do now